Sceptre/sceptre/docs/docs/get_started.md

 ## Directory Structure

-Sceptre provides a quick and easy way to setup a Sceptre project with the `sceptre new` command.
+`sceptre new` provides a quick and easy way to setup a Sceptre project.

 To setup a fresh project run: